-To extract line items from HVAC supplier invoices to Excel, create one row per item and repeat the invoice-level fields that matter for review, including supplier name, invoice number, invoice date, and GST/HST totals, on every row.
-That structure is what turns an HVAC supplier invoice PDF to Excel into something a bookkeeper can sort, filter, code, and trace back to a job instead of a block of copied table text.
+To extract HVAC supplier invoice line items to Excel, export one row per item and repeat the invoice-level fields needed for review: supplier name, invoice number, invoice date, and GST/HST totals.
+The result is a spreadsheet a bookkeeper can sort, filter, code, and trace back to a job instead of a block of copied table text.

 Which Fields Belong on Every Line-Item Row